wso2/docs-ei/en/micro-integrator/docs/references/synapse-properties/inbound-endpoints/event-based-inbound-endpoints/rabbitmq-inbound-endpoint-properties.md

 ### Optional Properties

 The following optional properties can be configured when [creating an RabbitMQ inbound endpiont](../../../../../develop/creating-artifacts/creating-an-inbound-endpoint).
-Note that the optional properties related to defining a **queue** should contain the prefix `rabbitmq.queue.optional.` prefix, and the optional properties related to defining an **exchange** should contain the `rabbitmq.exchange.optional.` prefix.
+Note that the optional properties related to defining a **queue** should contain the `rabbitmq.queue.optional.` prefix, and the optional properties related to defining an **exchange** should contain the `rabbitmq.exchange.optional.` prefix.

 <table>